cilium/cilium/Documentation/cmdref/cilium-operator-alibabacloud.md

       --ingress-default-secret-name string                   Default secret name for Ingress.
       --ingress-default-secret-namespace string              Default secret namespace for Ingress.
       --ingress-default-xff-num-trusted-hops uint32          The number of additional ingress proxy hops from the right side of the HTTP header to trust when determining the origin client's IP address.
-      --ingress-lb-annotation-prefixes strings               Annotations which are needed to propagate from Ingress to the Load Balancer. (default [service.beta.kubernetes.io,service.kubernetes.io,cloud.google.com])
+      --ingress-lb-annotation-prefixes strings               Annotations and labels which are needed to propagate from Ingress to the Load Balancer. (default [service.beta.kubernetes.io,service.kubernetes.io,cloud.google.com])
       --ingress-secrets-namespace string                     Namespace having tls secrets used by Ingress and CEC. (default "cilium-secrets")
       --ingress-shared-lb-service-name string                Name of shared LB service name for Ingress. (default "cilium-ingress")
       --instance-tags-filter map                             EC2 Instance tags in the form of k1=v1,k2=v2 (multiple k/v pairs can also be passed by repeating the CLI flag